Gimpely/Asparagus_Vision/README.md

 # Asparagus_Vision
 Vision project for detecting asparagus.
+Currently using YOLOv8 to detect and segment the asparaguses, and use the detected position data from the rgb image to find them on a depth image.

 <table>
   <tr>